 I love garlic.
 Phil, even more so.
 So, any amount of garlic that I would normally put into a dish I double for his sake.

-The amount I give in the recipe is closer to my end of the garlicky spectrum, but if you're not such a big fan of garlic, reduce the amount you use to 2 or even 1 clove.
+The amount I give in the recipe is closer to my end of the garlicky spectrum.
+Feel free to increases or reduce to your liking.

 Gently heat the minced garlic in the room-temperature oil over medium-low heat while your pasta cooks.
 Cook until the garlic is fragrant, but not browned at all.